What is replacement cost coverage in home insurance?

 How replacement cost is determined by insurance companies

 Insurance companies evaluate your home’s characteristics, such as building materials, age, square footage and labor costs in your area to calculate your home’s dwelling coverage amount.
+They will use replacement cost calculators to determine the amount of money it will take to repair or replace your home as it was before the claimable damage.
 Your personal property coverage amount is determined based on a percentage of your dwelling amount, usually between 50 and 70 percent, but you can choose to raise those limits if you wish.
 Once those figures are determined, your policy would cover either RCV or ACV for damaged or destroyed items that fall within these coverage types.

 Therefore, the replacement cost is not determined entirely by your insurance company, per se.
-The coverage amounts where replacement cost can apply, dwelling, other structures and personal property coverage, are determined by you and your insurance company.
-In many cases, replacement cost coverage will apply to your dwelling and other structures coverage.
+The coverage amounts where replacement cost can apply — dwelling, other structures and personal property coverage — are determined by you and your insurance company.
+In many cases, replacement cost coverage will automatically apply to your dwelling and other structures coverage.
 However, personal property coverage varies by insurer.
 It may be best to review how replacement cost coverage applies (or does not apply) to your coverage to avoid surprises should a claim occur.

 Guaranteed vs. extended replacement cost coverage